dcunited001/dcunited001.github.io/_posts/2016-02-08-questions-on-gravity.md

 changed by the presence of mass?
 Is local space directly connected to the mass that occupies it?

+### How to extend the notion of singularity to two or three points?

+So if a singularity for a black hole is a point so massive it creates an event horizon from which light cannot escape, are there extensions for systems with two or three such points?
+If you have a binary black hole system, what happens as the event horizons merge?
+Would there be a singularity that "streched" across space, forming a line?
+This seems impossible, but what would the space between these singularities be like?

+And if there was a trinary black hole system that was collapsing, it seems like an extremely interesting situation could emerge, where a "triangular" region of space is formed, surrounded by event horizons linking each singularity.
+Learning more about what happens here might tell us more about the nature of space when a singularity forms, since prior to that the massive object has volume and will be decomposed into a singularity in a chain reaction.

 ### Dark Matter's Incoherent Doppler Shift

 The Ars Technica article discusses unexpected low-energy gamma rays,